-Explainer: Capital gains tax hike targets wealthy investors - WTMJ
+EXPLAINER: Capital gains tax hike targets wealthy investors - WTMJ

 WHAT IS BIDEN LOOKING TO CHANGE?

-The tax rate on long-term capital gains.
-And he’s likely looking to raise it only on Americans who make more than $1 million in a year.
-For them, he wants the rate to rise to 39.6% from 20%.
+Biden wants to raise the tax rate on long-term capital gains for Americans who make more than $1 million in a year.
+Their rate would rise to 39.6% from 20%.
 With the additional 3.8% tax, the highest-earning Americans could be paying a total tax rate of 43.4% on profits from long-term investments.

-That rate would be the highest since the 1920s, according to the Tax Foundation, and the proposal would make the rate on investment gains similar to the rate on income made from working.
+That would be the highest top rate since the 1920s, according to the Tax Foundation, and the proposal could make the rate on investment gains similar to the rate on income made from working.

 The top tax rate that workers pay on salaries and wages now is 37%.
-Biden is considering moving the top tax rate on work income up to 39.6%.
+Biden wants to move the top tax rate on work income up to 39.6%, which is where it was before the 2017 tax cuts.

-One reason tax rates have been lower on long-term capital gains is that supporters say it encourages long-term investment and helps the economy.
+One reason tax rates have been lower on long-term capital gains than for regular work is that supporters say it encourages long-term investment and helps the economy.

 ARE THERE OTHER RELATED CHANGES?